-Park Establishes Pre-Nesting Areas for 2009 Shorebird Breeding Season
+Park Establishes Pre Nesting Areas for 2010 Shorebird Breeding Season

 Contact: National Park Service, 252-473-2111, ext.
 148

-The areas to be posted are based on breeding areas used in the past four years and a recent habitat assessment conducted by Seashore natural resource staff to adapt the closures to current conditions.
-These temporary closures will be installed on sections of the Bodie Island Spit, Cape Point, South Beach, Hatteras Inlet Spit, North Ocracoke Spit and South Point Ocracoke by March 15, 2009.
+These temporary closures will be installed on sections of the Bodie Island Spit, Cape Point, South Beach, Hatteras Inlet Spit, North Ocracoke Spit and South Point Ocracoke by March 15, 2010.
 The pre-nesting areas will be marked with “symbolic fencing” consisting of wooden posts, bird usage signs, string and flagging tape.

 Dates and locations for the installation of specific pre-nesting areas will be determined by prevailing weather and tide conditions.
-Maps of the pre-nesting areas are available at: http://parkplanning.nps.gov/document.cfm?parkID=358&projectId=13331&documentID=26028
+Maps of the pre-nesting areas were posted to the PEPC site on February 19, 2010, and are currently available for viewing at:

 For more information, call 252-473-2111 ext.
 148.